Welcome to Therapist Private Practice!

 - Others have told them how hard it is to get started

 Hi!
 My name is Anna Deeds, LPC.
-As a Licensed Professional Counselor, I had all of these concerns and fears when I first started my private practice.
+As a Licensed Professional Counselor, I had these concerns and fears when I started my private practice.
 I made a lot of mistakes along the way which cost me time and money.

 I started this website to guide others in the social services field so they don’t make the same mistakes I made.